 In March 2015, rumors appeared on social media that dog treat brand Canine Carry Outs (commonly misspelled as “Canine Carryouts”) contains anti-freeze under the “hidden” ingredient name of propylene glycol and is therefore dangerous to feed to dogs.
-Similar rumors circulated online about Canine Carry Outs before the claim migrated to Facebook in 2015 (one earlier Facebook version did not circulate as widely).
+Similar rumors had circulated online about Canine Carry Outs before the claim migrated to Facebook in 2015 (as well as earlier Facebook version did not circulate as widely):

-The Canine Carry Outs warning closely resembles a similar rumor about Purina’s Beneful brand pet food, which circulated in early 2015 as well.
-Although Beneful wasn’t mentioned in the Facebook warning shown above, it’s possible that the rumor stemmed in part from earlier alerts that mentioned other brands of dog foods in conjunction with propylene glycol.
+The Canine Carry Outs warning closely resembled a similar rumor about Purina’s Beneful brand pet food, which circulated in early 2015 as well.
+Although Beneful wasn’t mentioned in the Facebook warning shown above, it’s possible that the rumor also stemmed from earlier alerts that mentioned other brands of dog foods in conjunction with propylene glycol.

-Although propylene glycol is not approved for use in cat food, it is classed as generally recognized as safe for dogs in addition to humans.
-Purina’s response to Beneful rumors contained a longer answer to questions about propylene glycol in pet food:
+Although propylene glycol is not approved for use in cat food, it is classed as generally recognized as safe for dogs in addition to humans and is not “anti-freeze,” as Purina noted in response to questions about its use in pet food:

 Ethylene glycol — not propylene glycol — is the active compound in most automobile radiator anti-freeze solutions, and is toxic to animals and humans when ingested.
 Propylene glycol has a different molecular structure, giving it different properties and allowing it to be used safely in animal feed, except for cats, as well as in human foods, such as cake mixes, salad dressings, soft drinks, popcorn, food coloring, fat-free ice cream and sour cream.